 What is an MVNO?

-As noted above, a mobile virtual network operator is simply a carrier that does not have its own wireless network.
+As noted above, a mobile virtual network operator is a carrier that does not have its own wireless network.
 Instead, it borrows the signal, coverage and network of a larger carrier.

 Some MVNOs will use multiple networks for their signal with a lot of them relying on a combination.
 For example, Straight Talk uses Sprint, T-Mobile, Verizon and AT&T. In these cases, you'll likely be signed up to the network with the best speeds where you live.
+In the case of Google Fi, Google's wireless service, the services uses a combination of networks run by US Cellular and T-Mobile (and what's left of Sprint).
+If you buy an optimized phone from the carrier — typically one of Google's Pixel devices — you can seamlessly switch between networks for the best connection.

 While MVNOs receive the same speeds, connections and overall benefits, they don't always get the same priority on their parent networks.
 For example, T-Mobile customers will always be prioritized at peak times but with Mint Mobile, an MVNO that uses T-Mobile's network, customers can see their speeds slowed at peak times.